 Chappelle's show was strictly phone-free, enforced with his signature Yondr pouches, ensuring that what happened in Prague truly stayed in Prague.
 Tickets sold out quickly, despite limited advance promotion.

 Ricky Gervais followed with his Mortality tour at the O2 Arena in October.
 Gervais was notably effusive about his Prague stop, calling it "possibly the most beautiful capital city in the world" on social media.
-His willingness to tackle religion, identity politics, and social taboos found a deeply appreciative audience here.
+His willingness to tackle religion, identity politics, and social taboos found an appreciative audience here.

-Now, Jim Jefferies arrives with his Son of a Carpenter tour, offering the same provocative, sharp-witted comedy that has defined his career.
-Tickets range from CZK 1,290 to 1,890, positioning the show as accessible yet premium entertainment in Prague's growing live performance market.
+Now, Jeffries arrives this week with his "Son of a Carpenter" tour, offering the same provocative, sharp-witted comedy that has defined his career.

 A comedy scene coming into its own

-The surge in international talent reflects Prague's rapidly maturing comedy infrastructure.
-Stand-up has exploded into one of the city's most popular forms of live entertainment.
-In 2024, the Metro Comedy Club opened in Malá Strana, becoming Prague's first dedicated stand-up venue.
+Stand-up has exploded into one of the city’s most popular forms of live entertainment.
+In 2024, the Metro Comedy Club opened in Malá Strana, becoming Prague’s first dedicated stand-up venue.

 Founder Kristýna Haklová was reportedly surprised to discover no such space existed previously.
-Now, shows, festivals, and open mic nights pop up regularly in both English and Czech, serving a robust mix of expats and locals.
+Now, shows, festivals, and open mic nights pop up regularly in both English and Czech, serving a mix of expats and locals.

 Kristýna Haklová“I was surprised that there wasn’t a club, so we decided to find a venue.
 After a year and a half, we can see that the demand is there.”